Sairam0503/crypto-sentiment-dashboard/README.md

   Created a scatter plot with a trendline to visualize price vs. sentiment.
   - Built a linear regression model to predict Bitcoin prices based on sentiment.
   - Updated README with project overview, key findings, and visualizations.

+  Performed time-series analysis with a moving average to identify price trends.
+  - Built a simple web dashboard using Flask to display data and visualizations.